marked-gil/goodwill-events/README.md

         * Create a sign-out link on the navbar
         * Redirect to the home page when the sign-out link is clicked
         * Flash a feedback message on the home page when the user is signed out successfully
+        * Prevent user from making seat reservations, liking events, and posting comments when signed out

 * User Story: **Featured Events List**
     > As a user, I can see the featured list of events on the home page so that immediately see the events that are coming up.